jrnold/qss-tidy/docs/causality.md

 #> 5    Carrie female white    0
 #> 6       Jay   male white    0
 ```
-we can also use `glimpse()` to get a quick understanding of the variables in the data frame:
+we can also use `glimpse` to get a quick understanding of the variables in the data frame,

 ```r
 glimpse(resume)